huiquanR/2019_CSR_HAPPY/README.md

 # CSR_HAPPY_2019 #
+ These codes are only part of my research codes/notes and are for academic use only.
+Please do not use it for purposes other than academic research.
+Please also cite my work if the codes could help you.

-### Welcome to cite my work if you feel it is interesting :) ###
+### Welcome to cite my work as following ###

 2020  **Zhang, Tony Huiquan**, Jing Hu, and Xichao Zhang.
-"Disparities in Subjective Wellbeing: Political Status, Urban-Rural Divide, and Cohort Dynamics in China." *Chinese Sociological Review* 52.1 (2020): 56-83。 (https://www.tandfonline.com/doi/full/10.1080/21620555.2019.1654369)
+"Disparities in Subjective Wellbeing: Political Status, Urban-Rural Divide, and Cohort Dynamics in China." *Chinese Sociological Review* 52.1 (2020): 56-83. (https://www.tandfonline.com/doi/full/10.1080/21620555.2019.1654369)

 ###  Code Version ###